rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 Display:

+- Should retain the basic layout and remain responsive on all screen sizes.
 - Should have the central title "REGISTER"
 - Central card panel form should display.
 - Username input with icon and placeholder "Please enter a username - between 5 and 12 characters"